FormidableLabs/spectacle-boilerplate-mdx/README.md

 The Spectacle core API is available at [https://github.com/FormidableLabs/spectacle/blob/master/README.md](https://github.com/FormidableLabs/spectacle/blob/master/README.md).

+For more information about MDX syntax and how it all works, check out the [MDX documentation](https://mdxjs.com/).

 ## Getting Started

 After downloading the boilerplate, your first order of business is to open a terminal and run